State Farm Homeowners Insurance Review of 2023

 At PropertyNest, we always review financial ratings because they serve as a barometer of a company's financial strength, stability, and claims-paying ability, all of which help policyholders evaluate their choices.

 A high financial rating is typically an indication that claims will be investigated and paid quickly without complications, and it provides peace of mind that the company will not go out of business.

 Customer service ratings are equally as useful when evaluating insurance companies since filing a claim can be stressful, and it’s essential to be able to get help with questions or follow up on a claim.

 State Farm has received excellent financial and customer service ratings, as follows:

 |NAIC Complaint Index||1.77|

-The ratings from A.M.
-Best and S & P Global are excellent and show that State Farm is a strong and financially stable company.
+A.M.
+Best and S&P Global ratings show that State Farm is a strong and financially stable company.